Quadratic differentials as stability conditions: collapsing subsurfaces: Subsurface collapsing

 \begin{definition} A \emph{collapse datum} for $\surf_{\w^0}$ is a subsurface $\Sigma$ and an enhancement $\{\kappa_{ij}\}$ with $\kappa_{ij} \geq 1$ for all $(i,j)$.
 The \emph{collapse} of $\Sigma$ in $\surf_{\w^0}$ is the weighted DMS $\colsur$ obtained by filling each boundary $c_{ij}$ in $\surf_{\w^0} \setminus \Sigma$ by a disc with one decorated point that carries the weight $w_{ij} = \kappa_{ij} - 2$. \end{definition}

 The condition~\eqref{eq:enhcond} ensures that the weights of $\colsur$ indeed satisfy the condition of a wDMS.
 The case of enhancements $\kappa =0$ ruled out here is special and requires a different treatment. \textbf{For simplicity we consider here only collapse data with all $\kappa_{ij} \geq 3$.} (The remaining cases involve mixed angulations with self-folded edges or $2$-gons.)
 A special case of a collapse is a \emph{collision} where the subsurface is topologically a disc.
 In case of a collision of zeros, the positivity condition for the enhancements in the strong sense, i.e., $\kappa_{ij} \geq 3$, is automatically satisfied.
-This situation is illustrated in Figure~\ref{fig:collision}.

 Consider the special case that $\surf_{\w^0} = \surfo$ has simple weights and its subsurface~$\subsur$ also has simple weights.
 We can consider $\subsur$ as a DMS with $\kappa_{ij}$ marked points on each boundary component.
 We denote by $\colsur$ the resulting wDMS and thus we can put the three surfaces into a \emph{symbolic short exact sequence} \be \ee